 Yes, eToro is a legitimate and regulated broker.

-• Regulated by FCA (UK), CySEC (EU), ASIC (Australia), and SEC (US)
+• Regulated by FCA (UK), CySEC (EU), ASIC (Australia), SEC (US), and GFSC (Gibraltar)

 • Real shares held in your name for stock positions in most markets (including Israel)